flancia-coop/doc.anagora.org/fellowship-of-the-link.md

         - Is capitalism strictly evil or not?
             - Devil's advocate: capitalism is not necessarily toxic, but we have ended up with the cancerous kind
             - Variants of Capitalism:  https://bra.in/5vmPJj
+        - #PK you need to 'hack culture' to codify the values that would actually counteract the constant pressure to make money
+        - #AZS on what levers can realistically effect change in a large corporation

 ## [[2024-04-03]]